-As much as this process is helpful for banks to screen out risky consumers, it is extremely frustrating for individuals who are trying to bank.
+As much as this process is helpful for banks to screen out risky consumers, it is extremely frustrating for individuals.
 But you don’t need to worry as we will tell you the ways to avoid being on the EWS list and even clear your record if you are on the list.

 Screening may include the following:

-The scary thing is that you are getting screened and you don’t even know.
+The scary thing is that you are getting screened and you don’t even know about that.
 For example, you can be screened over the phone, online, and even at the teller.